 What’s more, according to EcoWatch.com, “Factory farms indirectly contribute to climate disruption by their impact on deforestation and draining of wetlands, and because of the nitrous oxide emissions from huge amounts of pesticides used to grow the genetically engineered corn and soy fed to animals raised in CAFOs.
 Nitrous oxide pollution is even worse than methane—200 times more damaging per ton than CO2.
 And just as animal waste leaches antibiotics and hormones into ground and water, pesticides and fertilizers also eventually find their way into our waterways, further damaging the environment.”

-Just so we’re clear, over 95% of farm animals in the U.S. are raised in factory farms.
-So shopping at Whole Foods or dining out at expensive restaurants doesn’t exempt you.
+Unfortunately, with 20,000 plus permitted CAFO’s within the US alone, commercial farming has a wide scope of distribution.
+This means shopping at Whole Foods or dining out at expensive restaurants doesn’t protect you from purchasing commodity meat.
 I’m not saying you can’t find consciously sourced products at Whole Foods or select restaurants— I’m just saying— you better do your homework (14).

 What Do the Food Labels Mean?